-Indiana Dunes National Lakeshore is actively working to restore the National Natural Landmark, Cowles Bog, and adjacent wetlands.
+Indiana Dunes National Park is actively working to restore the National Natural Landmark, Cowles Bog, and adjacent wetlands.
 Collectively the area is known as Cowles Bog Wetland Complex.
 In the 1960's, nearby western dunes were removed which changed the hydrology of the area, facilitating the rapid spread of the non-native narrow leaf cattail (Typha angustifolia) and hybrid cattail (Typha. x glauca).
 Hybrid cattail represents the offspring of narrow leaf cattail and the native broadleaf cattail (Typha latifolia).
 Genetic testing of cattail present at Cowles Bog Wetland Complex failed to detect the native broadleaf cattail.
 Other invasive species such as common reed (Phragmites australis) also increased.

 What Does This Mean?